kate-perry/calloquy-meeting-manager/README.md

 # Meetings Manager

 A single-page webapp to manage meetings and participants for cases.
-This front-end was built on top of a template I made from create-react-app (see repo [here](https://github.com/kate-perry/cra-template)), so it's set up for a few extra features that may not be fully implemented here (i.e. light/dark mode and window size responsiveness).
+This front-end was built on top of a template I made from create-react-app (see repo [here](https://github.com/kate-perry/cra-template)).

 ## How To Run